What is the philosophy of Hun Camp at The Hun School of Princeton?

 During the themed week, campers will participate in themed art projects, games, activities, special food, and celebrations.
-Some of the favorite days will continue such as Water Sports Day, the Mask Parade, Hun Olympics Day, Camper-Created Games Day(s), and the annual Talent Show and Sleepover.
+Some of the favorite days will continue such as Water Sports Day, Hun Olympics Day, Camper-Created Games Day(s), and the annual Talent Show.
 Campers choose their own activities and participate with their group.
-Popular activities are archery, kickball, tennis baseball, pillow polo, art, crafts, board games, flag football, soccer, nature walk, fishing, prison dodge, Rambo, commando, or dodgeball during the activities periods.
+Popular activities are archery, kickball, tennis baseball, pillow polo, art, crafts, board games, flag football, soccer, nature walk, fishing, prison dodge, and dodgeball.
+New games and activities are planned for 2018.

 Do you have special instructional activities?